Saving Money with the Southwest Airlines App on Your Mac and iPad

 How do I find the cheapest Southwest flights in the app?

 Open the Low Fare Calendar to see a full month of prices at once, then shift your dates to a cheaper day.
-Save the route to get fare alerts, and toggle between dollars and points to see which payment method costs you less.
+Save the route to get fare alerts, and flip between dollars and Rapid Rewards points to see which payment method costs you less for that flight.

-When can I check in to get a good boarding spot?
+Do I still check in 24 hours early to get a good seat?

 Will my saved trips sync between my Mac and iPad?

 Yes.
-As long as you sign in with the same Rapid Rewards account, your trips, travel funds, and saved searches stay in sync.
-In our testing a fare saved on the iPad appeared on the Mac within seconds.
+As long as you sign in with the same Rapid Rewards account, your trips, flight credits, and saved searches stay in sync.
+In our testing a fare saved on the iPad appeared on the Mac and the website within seconds.